-The plants in the garden are grouped according to water use in a series of "rooms" including: Perennial Border, Mediterranean Garden, Exotic Garden, Traditional Garden, Southern California Native Garden, Desert Garden, and the new Edible Landscape Garden.
+The plants in the garden are grouped according to water use in a series of "rooms" including: Perennial Border, Mediterranean Garden, Exotic Garden, Traditional Garden, Southern California Native Garden, Desert Garden, and Edible Garden.

 Information about the Demonstration Gardens is available at the front desk during regular business hours.

 One Secret Is Choosing the Right Plants You can have a beautiful garden and still conserve water.
 The secret is choosing the right kinds of plants, which are waterwise and sometimes native and even edible.
 Check out our garden for ideas.

 Planning Wisely Makes a Difference To help you plan your garden, you may want to check out the District’s attractive waterwise demonstration garden on the grounds of the District Office at 4699 Hollister Ave., Goleta, across from San Marcos High School.

 Variety of Options The Demonstration Gardens display a variety of water-conserving landscaping options with groupings of plants that are compatible, express numerous styles, and grow well here.
 To see a list of other demonstration gardens throughout Santa Barbara County click here.

 Irrigation Methods Are Also Important Efficient irrigation systems save water.
 Drip and low-profile sprinklers are demonstrated.
 Go to WaterWiseSB.org for more information on Smart Irrigation Technology.